seanode/seanode.github.io/_posts/2013-12-12-jan-2014-nodejs-stories-from-the-trenches.md

 ## Venue / Sponsor

 [Mixpo](http://mixpo.com/) has graciously agreed to host the event and provide food and tasty beverages.
-Mixpo's offices are located at: 2505 2nd Ave, 3rd Floor, Seattle, WA
+Mixpo's offices are located at: 520 Pike St, Suite 1600, Seattle, WA 98101